juhi2021/juhi2021.github.io/index.md

 <body id="myPage">

 <div id="about">
-<span class='card-text'> Namastey!!
+<span> Namastey!!
 Welcome!! <br><br>My name is <strong>Juhi Jain</strong>. <br><br>I have started my journey in learning machine learning, data science and Artificial Intelligence.
 I started this website to keep track of what I have learned till now.
 In this learning process, I have showcased my understanding of the AI concepts and implemented the fundamentals to resolve the real-world technical challenges including wide spectrum of application scenarios.
 Please share feedback and let me know about any mistakes.<br><br>Enjoy Learning!! <br><br>
                     </span>
 </div>